Showing posts with label Beat 'em ups. Show all posts

 A disgruntled gamer

 Back in the summer of 1988, I was the only guy in college with a ZX Spectrum.
-Don't get me wrong, I loved my old Speccy but I had grown out of it and spent much of that year dreaming of Atari's new supercomputer.
-It was tough seeing magazine game reviews because the Atari ST games appeared to have graphics lightyears ahead of the current competition.
+Don't get me wrong, I loved my Speccy but had grown out of it.
+I spent much of that year dreaming of Atari's new supercomputer.
+It was tough seeing magazine reviews as the Atari ST games had graphics lightyears ahead of everything else.

-However, I will always remember the advert for Street Fighter because it featured screenshots taken from various systems, the Atari ST being one.
-It was a jaw-dropping moment seeing such amazing details and bright colours (the image above).
+I always remember the advert for Street Fighter.
+It featured screenshots taken from various systems, the Atari ST being one.
+It was a jaw-dropping moment seeing amazing details and bright colours (the image above).
 In reality, the advert was a lie because that image was actually taken from the arcade version!!

-Not that it mattered because this beat'em up was something of a shambles thanks to Tiertex chimps randomly hitting their keyboards until they thought it was ready for release.
-I honestly don't know how they got away with this product - it's not only the jerky scrolling and laughable animations but the control system is sluggish and vastly unresponsive.
+Not that it mattered because this beat'em up was something of a shambles thanks to Tiertex chimps randomly hitting their keyboards until it was ready for release.
+I honestly don't know how they got away with it - not only the jerky scrolling and laughable animations but the sluggish control system is vastly unresponsive.

-Of course, after months of yearning for the Atari ST, I finally got one at Christmas.
-Ignoring Street Fighter, this slab of grey power lived up to all my hopes and desires and you can imagine the joy on my face when I first got to boot up Xenon, Buggy Boy or Beyond The Ice Palace.
+After months of yearning for the Atari ST, I finally got one at Christmas.
+Ignoring Street Fighter, this slab of grey power lived up to my hopes and desires!
+You can imagine the joy on my face when I first booted up Xenon, Buggy Boy, and Beyond The Ice Palace.
 Magical moments in my history.
 (Atari STFM Super Pack)

-If you're still interested in playing Street Fighter then you are obviously insane, but here are the links...
+If you're still interested in playing Street Fighter, you're obviously insane.
+But here are the links...

-I hope you enjoyed this silly little post by a disgruntled gamer remembering US Gold's misleading advert?
+I hope you enjoyed my silly post (a disgruntled gamer) remembering US Gold's misleading advert?
 O_o

-Look at him trying to punch me even though I've jerkily leapt 15ft in the air.
+Look at him trying to punch me even though I've jerkily leapt 15 feet in the air.

 Look at the magazine advert and then try and tell me that it's the same as the ST game!